dlesbre/mlpp/CONTRIBUTING.md

 # Contributing

-ANy contributions are welcome !
+Any contributions are welcome !

 ## Issues